wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-manage-logins.md

 > [AZURE.NOTE] The ``USE`` command is not supported for switching between databases.
 Establish a connection directly to the target database.

-You can manage database-level security for users and objects in AzureWindows SQL Database the same way you do for an on-premises instance of SQL Server.
+You can manage database-level security for users and objects in Azure SQL Database the same way you do for an on-premises instance of SQL Server.
 There are differences only in the parameters available to the corresponding commands.
-For more information, see [Azure SQL Database security guidelines and limitations](https://msdn.microsoft.com/zh-cn/library/azure/ff394108.aspx).
+For more information, see [Azure SQL Database Security Guidelines and Limitations](/documentation/articles/sql-database-security-guidelines).

 ## Managing contained database users